Nikhil1210/typescript-features/readme.md

 ## Typescript features

-Demonstrating outstanding fatures of typescript
+Demonstrating outstanding fetures of typescript

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This project is just for educating fellow developers.

 ### Prerequisites